“Our company seeks simple answers to complex problems. This is often not possible or wrong.

-Manager who need to innovate their solutions knows that they must have three aptitudes: the habit to “look around” with curiosity and interest; the capacity for synthesis and choice; the aptitude of not “reinventing the wheel” but of enriching solutions, also using what is already present on the market, adding their “secret sauce” which adds that unique flavor for creating originality and distinction.
+Manager who need to innovate his solutions knows that he must have three aptitudes: the habit to “look around” with curiosity and interest; the capacity for synthesis and choice; the aptitude of not “reinventing the wheel” but of enriching solutions, also using what is already present on the market, adding his “secret sauce” which adds that unique flavor for creating originality and distinction.

 If they lead team of innovators, they must know how to create a multidisciplinary and multicultural environment in which these can grow over time both as individuals and as groups.
 It is a question of enhancing the extraordinary aspects that brilliant engineers possess, such as creativity, talent and passion, but also of managing relational complications and psychological implications, with the support of operational instruments and practices in a community setting that enables the harmonious growth of a common culture.

 The main activity is to create a team that is pre-adapted to meet the needs of innovation when the conditions are appropriate.

 It comes down to managing a flat and agile organization that promotes the exchange of ideas, information and knowledge, bringing out those potentials able to anticipate the future and not simply to pursue it: an organizational context generating a pool of potential made up of resources which, through skills and relations, is able to respond to different events when these occur.
 Knowing well that dealing with exploratory activities could require a “U-turn” depending on the “way the wind blows” and that the sustainability of the whole is demonstrated by the patient, but progressive, collection of tangible results, even if of a different nature.

 This approach gives rise to five lessons: